 You’re doing amazing work, but you’re just not getting the buzz you want, and your following and donations are not growing as you hoped.

 Are you marketing the same way you did in 2013 and expecting new results?

-If so it’s probably time to asses your marketing strategy and see what you can do to make things more effective.
+If so, it’s probably time to assess your marketing strategy and determine how to make your efforts more effective.

-Let’s take a look at 10 ways you can make your marketing more effective to get more interest and engagement in everything your nonprofit is working on.
+Let’s take a look at 10 ways you can make your marketing more effective to truly generate more interest in everything your nonprofit is working on.

 1. Make Sure You Understand Your Target Audience